 Leadership Overview

-CRI has 6 executives leading key functions including strategy, finance, operations, technology, development, and administration.
+CRI has 6 executives leading key functions including strategy, finance, operations, technology, and administration.

-Driven by a commitment to empowering individuals, CRI champions the mission of fostering independence and high-quality living for people with disabilities, impacting lives through dedicated care and community integration.
+Driven by a commitment to empowering individuals, CRI is dedicated to fostering independence and high-quality living for people with disabilities through comprehensive support and community integration.

-Driven by a commitment to empowering individuals, CRI champions the mission of fostering independence and high-quality living for people with disabilities, impacting lives through dedicated care and community integration.
+Driven by a commitment to empowering individuals, CRI is dedicated to fostering independence and high-quality living for people with disabilities through comprehensive support and community integration.

 Leadership Roles at CRI